louisameline/observe_evented/README.md

 -------------------------

 `options.eventTypes` An array of enabled event types.
 Any event whose type is not included in this array will not be triggered.
 If you want to get events from another type than the standard ones (namely because you use notifiers), you will have to set up this option.
 Default: `null`.

+`options.noArrayUpdate` Semantically, updating a value in an array is not the same thing as removing it and adding its replacement at the same index.
+However, the end result is the same.
+Furthermore, a browser using a shim won't even be able to make the difference.
+For the sake of consistency, this is why you may set this option to `true` to remove any `update` events triggered on an array and replace them by a `remove` event followed by an `add` event.
+Default: `false`

 `$.observe.defaultOptions` This method lets you modify the default options for all future calls, like for example: